-Are Google Play Services causing battery drain?
-They certainly seem to be: we’ve seen numerous reports of Google Play Services eating battery in KitKat and Lollipop, on the Note 4, Nexus 6 and Galaxy S6.
-Let’s investigate Google Play Services battery drain, what’s going wrong and how to fix it.
+Are Google Play Services causing battery drain on your phone?
+It seems to be a common issue still.
+We’ve been seeing numerous reports of Google Play Services eating battery across KitKat, Lollipop and Marshmallow on many devices.
+Let’s investigate the Google Play Services battery drain to uncover what’s going wrong and tell you how to fix it.

 As with any problem, we’re assuming you’ve already tried rebooting and that you have the most up-to-date software and firmware for your phone.
 If you haven’t, do those things first.
 They solve all kinds of issues.

 - Is Google Play Services eating battery because you have loads of accounts?

 Play Services’ main job is to download things in the background.
 Those things could be your emails or the app’s ads, or notifications or checking your location to see if it needs to trigger a Google Now event.
 If your device is connected to multiple Google Accounts, for example because you have personal and work accounts or because you’re a spy or superhero with multiple identities, then Google Play Services is having to do all that for multiple accounts.

 - Is a third party app misusing Google Play Services?

 If the battery drain is a recent development the problem might not be with Google Play Services but with one of the apps that uses it.
 Try booting into Safe Mode; if your battery problem goes away that’s a pretty big hint that the Google Play Services battery problem is down to a third party app.